johnnoone/aioconsul/docs/endpoints/kv.rst

 The KV endpoint is used to access Consul's simple key/value store, useful for storing service configuration or other metadata.
-Almost every methods returns :ref:`asyncio.Tasks`, and results and exceptions implements a `consul` attribute which holds `meta data`_.
+Almost every methods returns :py:class:`asyncio.Task`, and results and exceptions implements a `consul` attribute which holds `meta data`_.

 Simple usage